MegaMosquito/atomicpi-oled/README.md

 ### OLED display library

 To draw the text (or shapes, etc.) I used the `luma` OLED library.
 It is a nice little software I2C (i.e., "bitbanged" I2C) implementation.
-The documentation for it are here, in case you want to show something different on your screen:
+The documentation for it is here, in case you want to show something different on your screen:
     [https://ssd1306.readthedocs.io/en/latest/intro.html](https://ssd1306.readthedocs.io/en/latest/intro.html)

 ### How to use the container